pete8751/ML_ControlSystems/README.md

 P.S: Unlike my other Machine Learning Projects, I use no external tools or libraries, and simply use Matlab to code my algorithms (Adam, backprop, etc).
 As such, I have gained a deeper understanding of ML models, and optimization techniques, than from my other projects where I used things like pytorch, tensorflow etc!

-I list each of them and their descriptions:
+I list each of my systems and their descriptions:

 - Two_Joint_System.m